Marijuana case vs. Bernie Goetz dismissed

 NEW YORK (AP) — A low-level marijuana case against 1980s subway shooter Bernie Goetz has been dismissed after a judge concluded the clock ran out for trying it.

-Goetz was busted in December on charges he sold $30 worth of marijuana to an undercover officer he’d been flirting with in Union Square park.
+Goetz, 65, was busted in December on charges he sold $30 worth of marijuana to an undercover officer.

-In 1984, Goetz was branded the “subway vigilante” when he shot four black teens with an illegal handgun on a No. 2 train in Manhattan.
-At least one had a screwdriver, and they were asking him for $5.
+In 1984, Goetz was branded the “subway vigilante” when he shot four black teens with an illegal handgun on a Manhattan subway train.
 Goetz said it was self-defense and the youths intended to mug him.
 One of the teens was paralyzed.

 The shooting brought to the surface long-smoldering urban issues of race, crime and quality of life.
 It also thrust Goetz, a white self-employed electronics expert, into the role of spokesman for what some considered a justified form of vigilantism.

 Goetz was cleared of attempted murder charges and spent 250 days in jail in 1987 for a weapons conviction in the case.

 He was offered a plea deal involving 10 days of community service.
 Goetz rejected it for a host of reasons, saying he felt coerced into taking the money from the undercover officer and that police are too aggressive nowadays.